Innoberger/Squares/README.md

 # Squares

-A simple clone of good old Minesweeper.
+An open source clone of good old Minesweeper.